 - Tracings or rubbings are not permitted, unless prior written permission is obtained from the Library.

-- Current UK copyright legislation, statutory regulations governing the use of material deposited under the Legal Deposit Libraries (Non-Print Works) Regulations 2013, and the contractual terms and conditions governing electronic content must be complied with.
+- Current UK copyright legislation, terms and conditions governing electronic content and regulations governing the use of material deposited under Legal Deposit Libraries (Non-Print Works) Regulations 2013 must be complied with.
 Readers are liable for any copies they make which infringe copyright, intellectual property or other proprietary rights.

-- Copying of collection items using personal devices or British Library equipment is permitted for reference purposes only.
+- Copying of collection items using personal devices is permitted for reference purposes only.
 Self-service photography, where this is permitted, is intended for personal reference and research not for copying at scale or commercial copying.
 Scanners are not permitted in the Reading Rooms.

 Computers and other technical equipment

-- Personal devices such as laptops must not be connected to the Library network.
+- Any personal devices such as laptops must not be connected to the Library network.

 - Portable storage devices or software must not be used on the Library network or with the Library's computers.